 , originated in Westerns.
 It was possible to do this relatively

-safely with the guns commonly used in the period, the single-action revolver and the lever-action rifle, because it takes two
+safely with the gun commonly used in the period, the single-action revolver, because it takes two

-With modern weapons, pulling the trigger both loads a round and fires it, so twirling a gun around by the trigger is a great way to fire it in some random direction, such as at yourself, or the person standing next to you
+With double-action revolvers, pulling the trigger first cocks the hammer and then releases it, so twirling a revolver around by the trigger is a great way to fire it in some random direction, such as at yourself, or the person standing next to you

 .
 Even if you get lucky and don't hit anything important, the recoil will probably break your finger

 With the earliest revolvers this actually had a practical purpose: primitive cartridges tended to leave "fouling" (powder residue, pieces of the casing etc.) in the barrel and firing chamber.
 Spinning helped shake them loose so they wouldn't accumulate and jam the weapon; but with any gun made after the mid-1800s this is completely unnecessary.

 - In one Lucky Luke album, one guy tries this — and shoots himself in the hand.

 - In the album The Klondike, Soapy Smith had the habit of doing this.
 One gag involved Smith trying to shoot a Mountie only for Luke to shoot his gun, causing it to start twirling.